Platform

 How ApolloSRM delivers it

 ApolloSRM unifies admissions, classroom, registrar, and outcomes on one record, injects FERPA scope and role-based access into every query by construction, and audits every change.
-When a regulator asks who saw an education record and when, you have one clean, complete answer — not five partial ones.
+When a regulator asks who saw an education record and when, you have one clean, complete answer instead of five partial ones.

 The deeper point

-Accountability is easiest when it's a property of the system, not a project you run.
-One record means one access log and one place FERPA scope is enforced — so "who saw this education record, when, and why" is always answerable, by design, not by archaeology.
+Accountability is easiest when it is a property of the system, not a project you run.
+One record means one access log and one place FERPA scope is enforced, so “who saw this education record, when, and why” is always answerable by design, not by archaeology.

 Ready to fly your school on one platform?